 At war’s end, Hermanski reported to the Dodgers spring training camp much further along in his baseball development than many of his contemporaries.
 Consequently, he started the 1946 season with Brooklyn.
 The 1946 Dodgers, managed by Leo Durocher, had a starting outfield of Dixie Walker, Carl Furillo, and Pete Reiser, with Augie Galan and Dick Whitman in reserve.
 Hermanski appeared in just thirty-four games in the field.
 He produced a woeful .938 fielding percentage with no assists.
 Overall, he got into sixty four games in his rookie season, batting .200 (22-for-110).

 Hermanski was Brooklyn’s starting left fielder on April 15, 1947, the day Jackie Robinson broke the color barrier.
 He had a single and a sacrifice fly and helped to deliver the first Dodgers’ run with a rolling take out of Braves second baseman Connie Ryan, thereby avoiding an inning-ending double play.11 The Dodgers prevailed, 5–3, in the historic contest.
-Gene got into seventy-five games in 1947; he batted .275 and displayed some power.
+Gene got into seventy-nine games in 1947; he batted .275 and displayed some power.

 His first major-league home run came on April 26 before a sell-out crowd at Ebbets Field.
 In the sixth inning, with Dixie Walker on base, Hermanski laced the first pitch from Giants starter Bill Voiselle into Bedford Avenue.
 The two-run blast gave the Dodgers a lead they never relinquished as they went on to win, 7–3, and take over first place.12 Hermanski finished Brooklyn’s pennant-winning campaign with seven doubles, a triple, seven home runs, and thirty-nine RBIs.
 Playing mostly left field, he had five assists and made just two errors in 112 chances.